PabloSsolbal/Web-Projects/clock/README.md

 This project is a web application that includes a clock, stopwatch, and timer functionality.

+## To-Do List

+- Implement UI styling and improve user experience
+- Add additional features such as multiple alarms and customization options
+- Enhance the timer functionality by adding preset time options
+- Refactor and optimize the code for better performance

 ## Clock

 The clock component displays the current time in real-time.